RishabhRD/popfix/README.md

 - numbering [optional]
 - coloring [optional]
 - title [optional]
+- border_chars [optional]
 - type

-border, numbering, coloring and title are similar to list attributes and apply in similar way to preview window also.
+border, numbering, coloring, title and border_chars are similar to list attributes and apply in similar way to preview window also.
 However, border and colors are also applied even if list is in split mode.

 type field can have 3 values:
 - terminal